- Companies generally don’t know what their production scheduling systems should be able to do.

-- Is some standard packaged solution right?
+- Is a standard packaged solution, right?

 - Is Excel with some solver plug in the right?

-- Is a lightweight application right?
+- Is it a lightweight application, right?

-- Is a custom solution right?
+- Is it a custom solution, right?

-This is about moving backward from the requirements of the best approach first then worrying about the second node after the first node is determined.
-The decision branch currently is what application, or what solver or what lightweight application or what type of custom solution.
+This is about moving backward from the requirements of the best approach first, then worrying about the second node after the first node is determined.
+The decision branch currently is what application or what solver or what lightweight application or what type of custom solution.

-So I think because of the specific types of requirements that he had with his client that it is important not to move down to the second decision branch yet, and to stay up at the first node until this first question had been answered.
+So I think because of the specific types of requirements that he had with his client that it is essential not to move down to the second decision branch yet, and to stay up at the first node until this first question had been answered.